Indonesia–Netherlands relations: Cultural ties

 Traces of Dutch influences in Indonesia include Dutch origin loanwords in Indonesian and cuisine.
 Some Indonesian dishes have been adopted and, in turn, influenced Dutch cuisine.
+The Dutch influence on Indonesian cuisine is evident in various dishes such as lapis legit (spekkoek), meses, nastar, kastengel and klappertaart.
+Conversely, in the Netherlands, the influence of Indonesian cuisine is very strong and has become part of the national culinary culture, particularly through dishes such as rijsttafel—which evolved from the tradition of serving Indonesian colonial dishes—as well as the popularity of satay and nasi goreng.
+Indonesian restaurants are also easy to find in various cities across the Netherlands.

-Though cultural relations are no longer strong, Christianity in Indonesia was a result of proselytisation by mainly Dutch missionaries.
+Christianity in Indonesia was a result of proselytisation by mainly Dutch missionaries.
 There is also a sizable Indonesian population in the Netherlands.
 Many have set up their own churches in what has been termed as a "reverse mission," referring to the Dutch missionaries in the colonies.

 Another legacy of colonial rule in Indonesia is the legal system that was inherited from the Dutch.
 In 2009, the Dutch Minister of Justice Ernst Hirsch Ballin visited Indonesia in what some considered a stepping stone to reforming its legal system.

 Through centuries of colonial relations, numbers of cultural institutions in the Netherlands—such as Tropenmuseum and Rijksmuseum voor Volkenkunde in Leiden—have extensive collections of Indonesian archaeology and ethnology artefacts.
 Both are the leading centres of Indonesian studies in Europe, specialised in its culture, history, archaeology and ethnography.
 The Erasmus Huis—the Netherlands' cultural centre—was established in 1970 in Jakarta.
 It was meant as cultural cooperation to promote art and cultural exchanges between Indonesia and the Netherlands.
 Besides many exhibitions, music performances and films screenings, some lectures on Dutch and Indonesian culture are being held on a regular basis in their auditorium and gallery.
+Several universities in the Netherlands, such as Leiden University, have Indonesian studies centers that actively conduct research on Indonesian history, language, and culture.
+In 2024, the Indonesian government officially opened Indonesia House Amsterdam in Amsterdam as a hub for promoting Indonesia's economy, trade, and culture in the Netherlands and Europe.

+Multilateral organizations

+Both countries are members of the United Nations, World Trade Organization, International Monetary Fund, G20 major economies, World Bank, and among others.